2004 Qamishli riots: Background

-2004 events
+Riot and suppression

 On 12 March 2004, a football match in Qamishli between a local Kurdish team and an Arab team from Deir ez-Zor in Syria's southeast sparked violent clashes between fans of the opposing sides which spilled into the streets of the city.
-The fans of the Arab team reportedly rode about town in a bus, insulting the Iraqi Kurdish leaders Masoud Barzani and Jalal Talabani, then leaders of Iraqi Kurdistan's two main parties, and brandishing portraits of deposed Iraqi leader Saddam Hussein, whose infamous Al-Anfal Campaign killed an estimated 182,000 Kurdish civilians in Iraq.
+The fans of the Arab team reportedly rode about town in a bus, insulting the Iraqi Kurdish leaders Masoud Barzani and Jalal Talabani, then leaders of Iraqi Kurdistan's two main parties.
 In response, Kurdish fans supposedly proclaimed "We will sacrifice our lives for Bush", referring to US President George W. Bush, who invaded Iraq in 2003, deposing Saddam and triggering the Iraq War.
 Tensions between the groups came to a head, and the Deir ez-Zor Arab fans attacked the Kurdish fans with sticks, stones, and knives.
 Government security forces brought in to quell the riot, fired into the crowd, killing six people, including three children—all of them were Kurds.

 The Ba'ath Party local office was burned down by the demonstrators, leading to the security forces responding and killing more than 15 of the rioters and wounding more than 100.
 Officials in Qamishli alleged that some Kurdish parties were collaborating with "foreign forces" to supposedly annex some villages in the area to northern Iraq.
 Events climaxed when Kurds in Qamishli toppled a statue of Hafez al-Assad.
 The Syrian army responded quickly, deploying thousands of troops backed by tanks and helicopters.
 At least 30 Kurds were killed as the security services re-took the city, over 2,000 were arrested at that time or subsequently.

-Prosecution of the Kurdish protestors

-After the violence, President Bashar al-Assad visited the region aiming to achieve a "national unity" and supposedly pardoned 312 Kurds who were prosecuted of participating in the massacre.
+After the violence, President Bashar al-Assad visited the region aiming to achieve a "national unity" and supposedly pardoned 312 Kurds who were prosecuted of participating in the riots.

 Aftermath

-Moqebleh (Moquoble) refugee camp
+Moqebleh refugee camp

 After the 2004 events in Qamishli, thousands of Kurds fled to the Kurdish Region of Iraq.
 Local authorities there, the UNHCR and other UN agencies established the Moqebleh camp at a former Army base near Dohuk.

 Several years later the KRG moved all refugees, who arrived before 2005, to housing in a second camp, known as Qamishli.
 The camp consists of a modest housing development with dozens of concrete block houses and a mosque.

-The original camp at the former Army citadel now contains about 300 people.
-Many of the homes are made of cement blocks, covered with plastic tarpaulins.
-Latrines and showers are in separate buildings down the street.
+As of 2011, the original camp at the former Army citadel contained about 300 people.
+Many of the homes were made of cement blocks, covered with plastic tarpaulins.
+Latrines and showers were in separate buildings down the street.
 Authorities provide electricity, water trucks and food rations.
 Syrian Kurds can leave the camp to work.
 As supposed refugees they cannot get government jobs, but are able work in the private sector, often as construction workers or drivers.
 The Syrian Kurds seem likely not to return to Syria until political conditions change.